magento/merchdocs/src/live-search/facets-type.md

 |**Select type**|**Description**|*
 |---|---|
 |`Single select` |A single-select facet offers multiple options, but allows the shopper to choose only one.
 Examples: Dropdown, Visual Swatch or Text Swatch (for color)|
 |`Multi-select`| A multi-select facet allows a shopper to choose more than one option.
 The logical operator that is assigned to a multi-select facet determines the product set that is returned.
-Options: <br />- `Multi-select (or)` - The returned products match any of the selected values.<br />- `Multi-select (and)` - The returned products match all selected facet values)
+Options: <br />- `Multi-select (or)` - The returned products match any of the selected values.<br />- `Multi-select (and)` - The returned products match all selected facet values).